Chaetomorpha

 Chaetomorpha is a genus of green algae in the family Cladophoraceae.
 Members of this genus may be referred to by the common name sea emerald.

 Description

-Algae of this genus are made up of macroscopic filaments of cylindrical cells.
+Algae of this genus are made up of macroscopic filaments which are uniseriate (one cell thick) and unbranched.
+Cells are cylindrical to barrel-shaped, multinucleate, with thick cell walls.
+The chloroplast is parietal and net-like, with many pyrenoids.

 The genus is characterized by its unbranched filaments, making it distinctive; its closest relatives are branching species of the genus Cladophora.

+Asexual reproduction occurs by biflagellate or quadriflagellate zoospores, or by the fragmentation of filaments.
+Sexual reproduction is isogamous, and involves biflagellate gametes.

+Habitat

+Chaetomorpha is probably cosmopolitan.
+It occurs in marine or brackish waters, and very rarely in freshwater.
+A few species of freshwater Chaetomorpha have been described, but their taxonomic placement within Chaetophora is doubtful.

 Species

 There are about 50 species.
 Species include: